Easy Pieces: Critical reception

-Unlike the widespread praise for Rattlesnakes, the reception for Easy Pieces was noticeably cooler.
+Unlike the widespread praise for Rattlesnakes, the reception for Easy Pieces was noticeably inferior.
 Melody Maker felt that "these songs and their performances sound second-hand.
 The music is mushy and lacks edges, keyboards brought forward to dilute the guitars.
 Cole's lyrics sound as though they were written to fit the metre rather than to say anything."
-NME damned the album with faint praise, saying that "taken on its own terms, it's that most simultaneously fine and useless of creations, a very good pop record".
+NME gave the album little praise, saying "taken on its own terms, it's that most simultaneously fine and useless of creations, a very good pop record".
 Sounds observed that "the solid production swells to leave no white space.
 That, though, is the downfall.
 So solid is this backing, and so relatively unvaried, every verse filled with Cole tones alone, that each tune becomes part of a suety whole.
 Individually many of the tracks are opalescent, but the overriding feel becomes one of a long (too long) excursion into [...]
 American country pop."

 In the US, Spin was more enthusiastic, stating, "The promise reflected on their impressive debut album Rattlesnakes has been kept...
 [Cole] and the Commotions write clean, crisp, guitar-oriented pop songs with addictive hook lines."